-Houston, Texas is not known for its cold weather but anything more than a few hours below freezing can wreak havoc on your irrigation system because the pipes are not buried very deep and the backflow device, if you have a Pressure Vacuum Breaker (PVB), is above the ground.
-Understanding how to winterize your backflow device is something that everything home owner should know so as to avoid costly repair bills or the possibility of contaminating your water supply.
+Houston Texas is not known for its cold weather but anything more than a few hours below freezing can wreak havoc on your irrigation system because the backflow device, which must be a PVB or an RP within Houston city limits, is installed above ground.
+Understanding how to properly winterize your backflow device is something that everything home owner should know so as to avoid costly repair bills or the possibility of contaminating your water supply.
+This article will walk you through winterizing a PVB device step by step and includes pictures to guide you.
+It is very easy, takes just a minute or two and all you will need is a small flat-head screwdriver.

-The backflow is the most important component of your irrigation system because it protects your family’s tap water from harmful contaminants that are present on the lawn; things like fertilizers, fungicides, pesticides and animal droppings.
-These contaminants can be pulled into the irrigation system through capillary action as the sprinkler heads finish spraying.
-The backflow device acts as a stop-gap between the water that is contaminated inside the sprinkler pipes and your drinking water so it is very important that the backflow device is installed up to code and that it is functioning properly at all times.
+Let’s start by learning just a little more about the purpose of the backflow device because it is the most important component of your irrigation system.
+The backflow device is NOT an irrigation “shut-off” though it does turn water off to the irrigation system when closed.
+The sole purpose of a backflow device, which is required by state and local code, is to protect your family’s tap water from harmful contaminants present on the lawn.
+Things like; fertilizers, fungicides, pesticides and animal droppings are present on most all lawns as well as the surrounding areas.
+These contaminants are pulled into the irrigation system through capillary action as the sprinkler heads finish spraying and return to their retracted positions below the ground.
+The backflow device prevents the contaminated water from mixing with the potable water you and your family use daily so it is very important the backflow device is installed up to code, is well maintained and functioning properly at all times.

 There is a great deal of misinformation out there as to how to properly winterize your backflow.
-The most common misconception (That you should simply turn the backflow handles off during the winter) significantly increases the chances that the backflow will break during a freeze and can lead to hundreds of dollars in repairs and inspections.
-Winterizing your PVB properly can save you a great deal of money, is very easy and only takes one or two minutes.
+The most common misconception is that you should simply turn the backflow handles off and wrap the device up during the winter or when a hard freeze comes.
+This actually significantly increases the chances that the backflow will break during a freeze and can lead to many hundreds of dollars in repairs and inspections.
+Winterizing your backflow device properly can save you a great deal of grief and money, and it only takes one or two minutes.

-The following procedure is the proper way to winterize your backflow (pvb) in the Houston, Texas area.
+The following procedure is the proper way to winterize your PVB backflow device in the Houston, Texas area.
 This is an important distinction because codes and installation methods differ greatly from state to state and city to city.
 In the northern U.S., for example, your tap is probably in the basement and you most likely have a drain valve and a place to blow your system out with an air compressor.
-These components were installed specifically for winterizing your sprinkler system.
-Many far northern parts of the country will simply remove the backflow device for the entire winter season.
-In the most southern parts of the country though, systems are not installed in the same manner because of the lighter winters and many of our plants will require some water during the winter months.
+These components were installed specifically for winterizing your sprinkler system in your environment and may not be appropriate in other markets.
+Many far northern parts of the country will simply remove the backflow device for the entire winter season while many deeper south parts of the country have much lighter winters and many of our plants will need some water during the winter months.

 Important.
-To properly winterize your Houston-area backflow you MUST have an isolation valve (cut-off valve).
-An isolation valve is most commonly a simple ball valve that will be located in a valve box near your meter or at the foot of your backflow (often under the dirt, mulch or grass).
-Isolation valves are standard components of an irrigation system and are currently state code though many older systems (and a great many systems that were not installed by a licensed contractor) may not have one.
-If your system does NOT have an isolation valve then leave the backflow on and simply wrap it with insulation (towels or blankets; they even make an insulated weatherproof pouch for backflow devices that many of your local vendors may carry) during a freeze.
-DO NOT turn the backflow off as this will significantly increase the chances of freeze damage and will usually result in a crack on the inside of the PVB.
+To properly winterize your Houston-area backflow you MUST have an isolation valve.
+An isolation valve is most commonly a simple pvc ball valve that will be located in a small, round, green valve box near your meter or at the foot of your backflow (often under the dirt, mulch or grass).
+We often see them mounted at the bottom of the inlet leg of the backflow device which is not ideal as it is subject to freezing which does not help.
+Isolation valves are standard components of an irrigation system and are currently state code though many older systems may not have one.
+If your system does NOT have an isolation valve then leave the backflow on and simply wrap it with insulation, towels, blankets or they even make an insulated weatherproof pouch for backflow devices that many of your local vendors may carry.
+DO NOT turn the backflow off as this will significantly increase the chances of freeze damage and will usually result in a crack on the inside of the metal PVB body just above the first ball valve.
 We repair many PVBs every year that were damaged from home owners, landscapers and even misinformed irrigators turning the backflow off in this manner.
-Once again; if you do not have an isolation valve then leave the backflow device alone and simply wrap it up during the freeze.
-DO NOT turn it off.
-You can give us a call (or your local irrigation professional) and have an isolation valve installed so that the backflow can be properly winterized in the future.
+Once again; if you do not have an isolation valve then leave the backflow device alone (do NOT turn it off) and simply wrap it up during the freeze.
+Give your local irrigation professional a call and have an isolation valve installed so that your backflow can be properly winterized in the future.

-Step Two (Open the Bleeders) The next step will require a small flat head screw driver.
-With screw driver in hand, standing in front of your pvb backlfow we are going to focus on the test-cocks.
+Step Two (Open the Bleeders) The next step will require a small flat-head screw driver.
+With screw driver in hand, standing in front of your pvb we are going to focus on the test-cocks.
 The test-cocks are a pair of small nozzles that are used to test or drain the main cavity of the backflow.
 Each of these test-cocks will have a small screw in the center (see picture).
-Those screws, as with the ball valve, are open when the slot of the screw is in line with the flow of the water and closed when the slot cuts across it.
-Use your screw driver to turn each of the test-cocks one quarter of a turn so that they are open (the slots should be horizontal).
-This will allow the water inside of the backflow to drain from the unit.
+Those screws, as with the ball valve, are open when the slot of the screw is in line with the flow of the metal fitting they are attached to and are closed when the slot cuts across it.
+Use your screw driver to turn each of the test-cocks one quarter of a turn so that they are open.
+Don’t be alarmed by water that may shoot out of the test cock with some pressure, it will quickly die down.
+This allows the water inside the backflow to drain from the unit.
 DO NOT turn the screws more than a quarter of a turn or remove the screws from the test-cocks.
-The water may have quite a bit of pressure when the bleeders are first opened, that is okay, it should subside rather quickly.
+When the water draining from the device subsides, give the device a few light shakes to get a little more water out of the device.
+You just created an empty cavity in the device so when the water left inside the PVC legs freezes and expands, it has a place to go so it will not fracture the the device or the pipes.

 Step Three (Handles at Forty-Five Degrees).
 Once the draining water begins to slow we can finish the winterization process.
 Leaving the test-cocks open to drain we are simply going to turn each of the ball valve handles on the backflow device to a forty-five degree angle (meaning that the ball valve itself is half open/half closed inside of the unit).
 There will be one ball valve at the bottom of the backflow and one ball on the side of the backflow.
 It does not matter which ball valve handle you turn first.

-Success!!
-You have now properly winterized your backflow.
-If you do not plan on watering your landscape during the winter then you can leave your backflow winterized until the temperatures start to climb.
+That’s it!!
+You have now properly winterized your PVB.
+If you do not plan on watering your landscape during the winter you can leave your backflow winterized until the temperatures start to climb.
 If you do water during the winter then you will perform this winterization process before each freeze.
-It is always best to consult your personal landscaper or horticulturist to find out what the winter water requirements of your landscape are before making this decision.
+It is always best to consult your personal landscaper or horticulturist to find out what the winter water requirements are for your landscape before making this decision.

 Turning Your Backflow Back On.
 To make your sprinkler system functional again you simply need to: 1) Open the isolation valve (this is going to shoot water out of the test-cocks but that is okay, we want to let any air or debris in the line escape.
 2) Close the test-cocks with a screw driver (screw slots vertical) which will stop the water from spraying out of the backflow.
 3) Return both ball valves to the full open position (handles in line with the flow of the pipe).
 Your PVB will once again look like the one in the image featured at the very top of this article.